What Is Scarification?

-You're probably asking yourself, who are these crazy people and why are they undergoing such tremendous amounts of pain to intentionally create scar tissue?
+You're probably asking yourself, who are these crazy people and why are they undergoing such tremendous amounts of pain to create scar tissue intentionally?
 (Something that most people try to avoid.)
 Being one that has personally experimented with and enjoyed different types of scarification, I would like to further expose and share the experiences and history of this extreme and beautiful art form.

-Through my own personal experiences with scarification I've come to discover that the physical pain itself is quite soothing when you can bring yourself to overcome it.
+Through my own personal experiences with scarification, I've come to discover that the physical pain itself is quite soothing when you can bring yourself to overcome it.
 This is something that I believe many adrenalin junkies and spiritual mystics may be able to relate to.
-I've also come to adore the imperfectly beautiful designs that resided as the outcome of such pain stricken artistic processes.
-For some I believe the scar can be very much like a trophy or medal to be worn with pride for the amount of pain that they had to overcome to receive it.
+I've also come to adore the imperfectly beautiful designs that resided as the outcome of such pain-stricken artistic processes.
+For some, I believe the scar can be very much like a trophy or medal to be worn with pride for the amount of pain that they had to overcome to receive it.

-Here comes the pain!
+Here Comes the Pain!

-Now that I've shared some insight on what scarification is and some of the reasons for its practice, We're going to take a look at some of the methods used to create these amazing and seemingly grotesque pieces of body art.
-These methods include different variations of branding, skin cutting and removal, controlled chemical burns and abrasion.
+Now that I've shared some insight on what scarification is and some of the reasons for its practice, we're going to take a look at some of the methods used to create these amazing and seemingly grotesque pieces of body art.
+These methods include different variations of branding, skin cutting and removal, controlled chemical burns, and abrasion.

-Cutting and skin removal
+Cutting and Skin Removal

 Skin removal or peeling is a more extreme variation of skin cutting.
-When preforming skin removal, the artist will typically outline all of the design first with a series of incisions.
+When performing skin removal, the artist will typically outline all of the design first with a series of incisions.
 Once the outline is complete, the artist proceeds to remove the desired skin from the outline by peeling it back with the tip of the razor or scalpel until the skin is removed completely.
-Some designs can take up to hundreds of little pieces of skin to be removed to reach the desired outcome, however in my personal experiences, the skin was lifted and removed successfully in one piece.
+Some designs can take up to hundreds of little pieces of skin to be removed to reach the desired outcome, however, in my personal experiences, the skin was lifted and removed successfully in one piece.

-Cautery and Electrosurgical branding
+Cautery and Electrosurgical Branding

-These methods of branding can be done by first using a stencil or drawing the design onto the clients skin before the procedure begins, or they can be done freehand.
+These methods of branding can be done by first using a stencil or drawing the design onto the client's skin before the procedure begins, or they can be done freehand.

-A cautery brand uses a hand held thermal cautery tool to melt away the skin in the desired pattern or design.
+A cautery brand uses a handheld thermal cautery tool to melt away the skin in the desired pattern or design.